Beth Mullikin, MS, RN

 Beth joined the CHES in 2014 as the Executive Director.
-She obtained her Bachelors of Arts in Psychology from Lawrence University in Appleton, WI and a Master’s of Science in Continuing Adult and Vocational Education from the University of Wisconsin – Madison in 2005.
-She has worked as a Certified Nurse Aide and is currently working toward her Bachelors of Science in Nursing (BSN) at Edgewood College in Madison, WI.
-Prior to working at the CHES, Beth devoted 11 years working in continuing medical education (CME) at the University of Wisconsin School of Medicine and Public Health in Madison, WI where she provided leadership and administration for accreditation as well as development and implementation of continuing medical education courses.
-Her interests are in offering a variety of healthcare educational opportunities that meet both ongoing and acute educational needs, and in developing effective educational strategies that lead to improvements in communication, safer practices and a more competent healthcare workforce.
+She obtained her Bachelors of Arts in Psychology from Lawrence University in Appleton, WI, a Master’s of Science in Continuing Adult and Vocational Education from the University of Wisconsin – Madison in 2005, and a Bachelor's in Science in Nursing from Edgewood College in Madison, WI in 2017.
+Beth also works part-time as a nurse on a psychiatric unit at a long term care facility.
+Before joining CHES she devoted 11 years working in continuing medical education (CME) at the University of Wisconsin School of Medicine and Public Health in Madison, WI where she provided leadership and administration for accreditation as well as development and implementation of continuing medical education courses locally and nationally.
+Her goals for progamming at CHES are to provide a variety of healthcare educational courses that meet ongoing and acute educational needs of learners of multiple healthcare disciplines, that courses reflect effective educational strategies that contribute to a more competent healthcare workforce, and to help address the healthcare workforce shortages in the Madison and surrounding communities.

 Kristin Hildebrandt, BSN, RN